-Influencer marketing is a type of social marketing that involves a brand partnering with an influencer who has agreed to promote the brand’s products or services to their audience.
+Influencer marketing is a type of social media marketing that involves a brand partnering with an influencer who has agreed to promote the brand’s products or services to their audience.

 As the adoption of social media platforms continues to grow around the world, social influencer marketing will likely only grow in importance for brands.

 And there will also be more influencers (nano, micro, power, celebrity) for brands to partner with as social media democratizes fame.
 Already we can see this new generation of social media influencers popping up within niche categories or specific social groups that may be hard to reach through traditional advertising.
 That's why influencer marketing for Gen Z works so well.